Draft Local Planning Scheme No. 7

 Looking at Map 2 Building Heught and Plot Ratio Limits change for properties on Stone Street lots 1 to 15 is it correct these lots can now have a Tier 1 height of 9 stories up from the current 5 story limit?
 What qualifies a lot for Tier 1 height?

-Martin O'Carroll asked 12 months ago
+Martin O'Carroll asked about 2 years ago

 Hello and thanks for your question.
 Nos.
 1 – 15 Stone Street are within the South Perth Activity Centre Plan area and are subject to Schedule C – Additional Centre Requirements – ACR2 of draft LPS 7.
 These lots are identified as ‘Low – Medium’ Typology and have a Primary Building Height Limit of 5 storeys.
 Subject to meeting additional criteria under Element 8 of the ACR2 requirements of draft LPS 7, the Tier 1 Building Height Limit may be considered being a maximum of 9 storeys.
 The additional criteria includes achieving ‘design excellence’, making a community benefit contribution, among other additional design and planning considerations.